zsiki/ulyxes/doc/Ulyxes_user_doc.rst

                             Center point east of section, default: None --center_north CENTER_NORTH
-                            Center point north of section, default: None --radius RADIUS       Radius of section, default: None --gama GAMA           Path to gama-local, default: gama-local
+                            Center point north of section, default: None --radius RADIUS       Radius of section at bottom section, default:
+                            None
+      --radius_top RADIUS_TOP
+                            Radius of section at top section, default: None --gama GAMA           Path to gama-local, default: gama-local

 Parameters can be passed in a JSON file.

 There are three possible application situations

-# No fixed points are given (*--coords*), it is supposed the station is orineted
+# Station coordinates are given but no fixed points are given (*--coords*), it is supposed the station is orineted
 # Station coordinates and fixed points (marked by prisms)  are given, orientation is calculated
 # No station coordinates but fixed points (marked by prism) are given, station coordinates and orientation are calculated

 After heights parameter more values can be given.

 The range of the sections can be given by angles or a target.
 The two methos are mutual exclusive.
-*--start* defines the horizontal direction of first (bottom) section, *--max* is the angle range of section to the rigth from the START. *--top* and *--tmax* are the same for the last (top) section.
+*--hz_start* defines the horizontal direction of first (bottom) section, *--max_angle* is the angle range of section to the rigth from the START. *--hz_top* and *--max_top* are the same for the last (top) section.
 Horozsection will interpolate between these values for other sections.
 The other solution to set the *--center_east* and *--center_north* and *--radius*.
 Center point is the center of the sections, the radius defines the range to left and right.

+*--center_...* and *--radius** parameters have precedence to *--hz_stat*, *max_angle*, etc.

 Section
 *******